Bottomline Technologies Named Top-Tier Software Vendor by APPS RUN THE WORLD in the APPS TOP 500 Market Report

 No. of Bottomline Technologies Cloud Subscribers: x

-Bottomline serves a vast customer base exceeding 800,000, with 3,000 utilizing the vendor's payment and invoice automation services on a subscription basis.
-Among its clientele are 1,200 banks, 13 of the top 25 insurance companies, 400 commercial and business banks, and over 1,500 healthcare organizations.
+Bottomline Technologies serves over 800,000 customers, with 3,000 subscribing to its payment and invoice automation services.
+Its clientele includes 1,200 banks, 13 of the top 25 insurance companies, 400 commercial and business banks, and more than 1,500 healthcare organizations.

-Notable organizations, including Bank of America Merrill Lynch, Berkley Risk Administrators, British Telecommunications plc., Capital One, Cedars-Sinai, CIBC, Cigna Corporation, Citizens Bank, Cleveland Clinic, Deutsche Bank, Franklin Templeton Investments, Fidelity Investments, HCA Healthcare, HSBC, Johnson Controls, Inc., JPMorgan Chase, Lloyds Bank, Metro Bank, Regions Financial Corporation, Santander Bank, Starling Bank, State Farm Insurance, Tesco Stores Ltd., The Hartford, Vodafone, and Zurich American Insurance Company, rely on Bottomline Technologies for their services.
+Bottomline Technologies serves a wide range of prominent organizations, including Bank of America Merrill Lynch, Berkley Risk Administrators, British Telecommunications plc., Capital One, Cedars-Sinai, CIBC, Cigna Corporation, Citizens Bank, Cleveland Clinic, Deutsche Bank, Franklin Templeton Investments, Fidelity Investments, HCA Healthcare, HSBC, Johnson Controls, JPMorgan Chase, Lloyds Bank, Metro Bank, Regions Financial Corporation, Santander Bank, Starling Bank, State Farm Insurance, Tesco Stores Ltd., The Hartford, Vodafone, and Zurich American Insurance Company.

 Bottomline Technologies Market Opportunities, M&A and Geo Expansions

-In February 2024, Bottomline introduced upgrades to its technology, aimed at assisting both banks and non-banking financial institutions in effectively monitoring, detecting, and preventing fraud within their operations.
-This improved solution empowers organizations to optimize the utilization of data visualizations, threat profiles, and advanced case management strategies to combat insider fraud more effectively.
+In February 2024, Bottomline enhanced its technology to help banks and non-banking financial institutions better monitor, detect, and prevent fraud.
+The upgraded solution enables organizations to leverage data visualizations, threat profiling, and advanced case management to more effectively combat insider fraud.

-In April 2023, Bottomline revealed a fresh collaboration with Datadog, the platform known for monitoring and securing cloud applications.
-Datadog brings together metrics, traces, logs, and other crucial elements, aiding organizations in scaling their cloud environments, identifying potential issues, and ensuring outstanding digital experiences for their customers.
-Through the Datadog Marketplace, Datadog customers gain access to distinctive technology integrations, fostering increased customization and flexibility.
+In April 2023, Bottomline announced a new partnership with Datadog, a leading platform for monitoring and securing cloud applications.
+Datadog integrates metrics, traces, logs, and other key data to help organizations scale their cloud environments, detect potential issues, and deliver exceptional digital experiences.
+Through the Datadog Marketplace, customers can access unique technology integrations that enhance customization and flexibility.

-In January 2023, Bottomline introduced a fresh suite of fraud defense tools tailored for companies.
-Accessible directly to businesses, Bottomline’s Confirmation of Payee (CoP) for Business aims to enhance security by validating the identity of the recipient's bank account owner, offering improved protection against potential fraud.
+In January 2023, Bottomline launched a new suite of fraud defense tools designed specifically for businesses.
+Their Confirmation of Payee (CoP) for Business solution helps enhance security by verifying the identity of the recipient’s bank account owner, providing stronger protection against fraud.

 Bottomline Technologies Risks and Challenges